-Unfortunately, there is no proven cure for eczema but as it’s such a common condition there are many products and home remedies you can try to soothe it.
+Unfortunately, there is no proven cure for eczema or childhood eczema.
+But, as it's such a common condition, there are many products and home remedies you can try to soothe it - as well as skin moisturisers and hand creams for dry skin.
 As everyone is different there is no one definite answer to healing your sore skin or scalp, and what works for one person may not for another, but below you will find some of the most comment treatments out there.

 1. Avoid too much dairy or eggs

 It's not a good idea to cut anything out of your diet completely, but dairy and eggs have been linked to triggering eczema so cutting back could see some improvement for you.
 GoodtoKnow mum Alishah told us, 'Dairy is one of the things that particularly flares up my daughters eczema'.
 Talk to your GP about eating less of these foods and be careful about restricting these protein and dairy sources in a child's diet.
 Cutting down on too much dairy could help.

 2. Keep your skin moist

 The drier your skin gets, the more irritated it will become and make you scratch.
 Keeping it moist will help combat the dryness but also keep it flexible and help prevent cracks in the skin.
 Something as simple as having a soak in the bath will relieve your eczema, as water is absorbed into your skin.

 Using an emollient is a really good idea.
 An emollient is basically a more oily type of moisturiser and is not for cosmetic use.
 They can come in the form of a cream, ointment, lotion or a gel, and for people with mild eczema they might be all you need to keep it under control.
 Apply at least 3 times a day to the affected areas to keep them moist and supple.